Bengman/Methodology/android.md

 - [ ] Visit `http://burp` on device and download certificate
 - [ ] Rename `cacert.der` to `cacert.cer` and then install it on the device.

+## Bypass certificate pinning

+There are currently four techniques you can use to bypass SSL certificate checks on Android:

+- Adding a custom CA to the trusted certificate store
+- Overwriting a packaged CA cert with a custom CA cert
+- Using Frida to hook and bypass SSL certificate checks
+- Reversing custom certificate code

+### Adding a Custom CA to the User Certificate Store
+- [ ] TODO

+### Overwrite Packaged CA Certificate with Custom CA Certificate
+- [ ] TODO

 ### Bypass certificate pinning using Frida and Objection:
 (if device = rooted)